A Hanok Quarter Address

 See it inside an article

-Open a format article to see how a stay placement can sit inside the rhythm of a story — not as a banner, but as part of the route.
+Open the format article to see how a stay placement sits inside the rhythm of a story, not as a banner, but as part of the route.

 Reader-facing example